|

 This Certificate, when impressed with the seal of the Office, certifies that the grant of the patent has been recorded in the Register of Patents.

-Field of the Invention: This invention is related to interactive multi-media applications in psychological testing.
+This invention is related to interactive multi-media applications in psychological testing.

-Background of the Invention: Psychological and educational assessment tools have been used for the measurement and evaluation of abilities, aptitudes, personality characteristics and so forth.
+Psychological and educational assessment tools have been used for the measurement and evaluation of abilities, aptitudes, personality characteristics and so forth.
 An early example of such tests dates back to 1904 when psychologist Alfred Binet was asked by the French Ministry of Education to design a test that would identify slow learners.

 It was noted that some children did not learn well in an ordinary classroom setting and needed special help.